 However, while luxury buyers will find beautiful properties, with a swimming pool and other facilities, you will be hard-pressed to find luxury restaurants.
 Nonetheless, the local delicacies and family-owned restaurants are simply delicious, and you won’t have a problem finding sublime seafood dishes, fresh fruits, and wine exclusively from the Azores.

 Houses for sale in Santa Maria – Portugal Golden Visa

 As one of the most popular residency-by-investment programs in the world, the Portugal Golden Visa is a good way to secure entry to other EU-member countries, and potentially Portuguese citizenship after five years.
 There are a number of different ways to secure the Portugal Golden Visa, although the most popular route is through real estate.

-However, changes are coming into play from 1 January 2022.
-From this date onwards, investors will no longer be able to invest in real estate in the hotspot locations of Portugal, such as Lisbon, Porto, and much of the Algarve.
+Changes came into play from 1 January 2022.
+From this date onwards, investors are no longer able to invest in real estate in the hotspot locations of Portugal, such as Lisbon, Porto, and much of the Algarve.
 The thought process behind this is that the changes will instigate further developments in the interior of the country.
 The full changes can be seen here.

 Nonetheless, the Azores (and Madeira for that matter) will each still qualify for the Portugal Golden Visa.
 Therefore, investments into the islands, including Santa Maria, are likely to increase in the next few years, and securing a property in Santa Maria will be a strong investment.

 A background to Santa Maria